timescale/docs/timescaledb/tutorials/time-series-forecast.md

 (1 row)
 ```

-We had to set up the columns of the `rides_price_test` table to
+Earlier, you had to set up the columns of the `rides_price_test` table to
 fit the format of MADlib's `mean_abs_perc_error` function.
 There
 are multiple ways to evaluate the quality of a model's forecast
 values.
-In this case, we calculated the mean absolute percentage
+In this case, you calculated the mean absolute percentage
 error and got 4.24%.

-What might we take away from this?
+What can you take away from this?
 Our non-seasonal ARIMA model
 predicts that the price of a trip from the airport to Manhattan
 remains constant at $62 and performs well against the testing
 dataset.
 Unlike some ride hailing apps such as Uber that have
 surge pricing during rush hours, yellow taxicab prices stay
 pretty much constant all day.

-From a technical standpoint, we have seen how TimescaleDB integrates
+From a technical standpoint, you have seen how TimescaleDB integrates
 seamlessly with other PostgreSQL extensions PostGIS and MADlib.
 This means that TimescaleDB users can easily take advantage of
 the vast PostgreSQL ecosystem.